 Miranda grew up in Maryland and has been passionate about rock climbing since she started in the climbing gym as a teenager.
 Less than a week after graduating in 2006 with degree in International Studies at St. Mary’s College of Maryland, she packed up the little gear she owned and made her way out west to work and live in Yosemite National Park.

 With over twelve years’ experience climbing and mountaineering, Amy has climbed some of the biggest rock walls in the world, including El Capitan and all three towers of Torres Del Paine.
 Her passion is for exposing others to the wonders of the Sierra, and especially loves teaching the complex systems we use to climb.
 Climbing both rock and snow, establishing first ascents on large rock walls, backpacking, and trail running are part of her everyday life.
 She has training from AIARE, the American Mountain Guide Association, and is a Wilderness First Responder.
-Amy also does media rigging, stunt doubling and scouting for projects such as, Django Unchained, Running Wild with Bear Grills, Netflix, Epic TV, and local indie film projects.
+Amy also does media rigging, stunt doubling and scouting for projects such as, Django Unchained, Running Wild with Bear Grills, Netflix, Epic TV, and GRIPPED: the movie.

 Throughout her time in Yosemite and other world-renowned climbing destinations, she has grown to become an expert in traditional free climbing and an elite technical big wall climber.
 Miranda has climbed Yosemite’s El Capitan over 20 times.
 In 2014, she climbed the Regular Northwest Face of Half Dome and The Nose of El Capitan in less than 24 hours.
 In 2016, she became the first woman to rope solo the Nose in less than 24 hours.
 She has done first ascents in Patagonia, the High Sierra of California and the Coastal Range of British Columbia in Canada.
 She loves pushing the limits of traditional free climbing, onsighting up to 5.13 on gear.